-To create one hundred new residences in John Day by FYE 2039, a twenty-fold increase in home production over the prior decade.
+To create one hundred new residences in John Day by FYE 2039, a twenty-fold increase in home production over the decade prior to implementing the Plan.

 Objectives:

 - a) Provide a financial incentive to developers and home buyers through a program for new home development. - b) Reimburse systems development charges, when applicable, for new home development.